DAVID EDGAR WALTHER IMPRESSIONIST: PASSIONATE DARK; DEEP NIGHT DREAMS

 Book III: Trios:

-IIIa. three non-keyboard instruments:
+IIIa. non-keyboard instruments:

 1. Trio #I: